Yahaan: Plot

-Now Aman and Adaa's affair becomes known to the army.
-Suspicion falls on Aman that he is in cahoots with the terrorists, as he is not at their hideout, and he has run off with Adaa.
-As soon as he arrives in the city, he is arrested and courtmartialed.
-Adaa does all she can to help Aman.
-She goes to the chief minister, who agrees to help her but on the condition that she deny any relationship with Aman in public, as it can affect the reputation of the army.
-Adaa does not agree to that.
-Instead, on the advice of her mute sister, she writes a letter to the prime minister, telling him her story and seeking help for Aman.
-As fate would have it, she is called by a TV channel for a live interview and to tell her story to the world.
-This news spreads, and the terrorists are irked.
-They advise Shakeel to put an end to it all: He takes over a mosque, holding people hostage in exchange for their leader and Adaa's silence.
-They also bomb Adaa's house (at their leader's orders), injuring her grandmother gravely.
-Adaa decides to broadcast her story live, no matter what.
-Shakeel demands from the government that he negotiate with the man who had a relationship with his sister, Aman.
+The army has now discovered that Aman and Adaa are having an affair.
+There are suspicions that Aman is collaborating with terrorists, as he is not at their hideout and has fled with Adaa.
+He is arrested as soon as he arrives in the city and is court-martialed.
+Adaa does everything she can to help him.
+She goes to see the chief minister, who agrees to help her on the condition that she publicly denies any relationship with Aman, as this could damage the army's reputation.
+Adaa refuses.
+Instead, acting on the advice of her mute sister, she writes a letter to the prime minister telling him her story and asking for help for Aman.
+Fortunately, a TV channel invites her to give a live interview and share her story with the world.
+When this news spreads, the terrorists become angry.
+They instruct Shakeel to stop it.
+He takes over a mosque and takes people hostage, demanding the release of their leader in exchange for their freedom.
+They also bomb Adaa's house on their leader's orders, seriously injuring her grandmother in the process.
+Despite this, Adaa decides to go ahead with the interview.
+Shakeel demands that the government negotiate with Aman, who was in a relationship with his sister.

-In the climax, Aman enters the mosque alone and faces Shakeel.
-Shakeel beats him black and blue, then sees that his father is one of the hostages in the mosque.
-At the same time, Adaa tells her story live on TV.
-Everyone listens to the heart-wrenching tale of the two lovers and a plea for Shakeel to return.
-Aman tells Shakeel that the terrorist leader bombed Shakeel's house and his grandmother is in the hospital.
-The terrorists then decide to leave, holding a man and a few hostages as guards.
-As soon as they step out, pre-planned by Aman, who is wearing a bulletproof jacket, a sniper commando shoots him.
-He falls from the impact, thus giving the sniper a chance to aim at other terrorists.
-The army invades and forces the other terrorists to surrender.
-In the end, Adaa arrives, and they leave the scene together.
+In the end, Aman enters the mosque alone and confronts Shakeel.
+Shakeel beats him up, but then realises that his father is one of the hostages inside.
+Meanwhile, Adaa tells her story live on TV.
+Everyone listens to the heart-wrenching tale of the two lovers and her plea for Shakeel to return.
+Aman informs Shakeel that the terrorist leader has bombed his house and that his grandmother is in hospital.
+The terrorists then decide to leave, taking a man and a few hostages with them.
+As soon as they step outside, Aman, who is wearing a bulletproof jacket, shoots the terrorist leader.
+He falls, giving the sniper a chance to aim at the others.
+The army invades, forcing the remaining terrorists to surrender.
+In the end, Adaa arrives and they leave together.